elliotclowes/learnt.me/"Anything You Can Imagine".md

 ---

 For Boromir they met with a pre-[[Gladiator (2000)]] Russell Crowe and auditioned Daniel Craig.
 Bruce Willis, apparently a fan of the book, was suggested by New Line, but Jackson didn’t want him.
 They sent scripts to Liam Neeson, who turned down the role.
+Crowe turned it down because he did a ‘swords’ film a few months prior called [[Gladiator (2000)]], and he didn’t want to do another.

 ---